Aiven-Open/jdbc-connector-for-apache-kafka/docs/source/index.rst

     connect.jdbc.connection.user=
     connect.jdbc.connection.password=
     connect.jdbc.sink.error.policy=RETRY
-    connect.jdbc.sink.batching.enabled=true
-    connect.jdbc.sink.export.mappings={orders:orders;qty->quantity,product->,price->}
-    connect.jdbc.sink.mode=INSERT
+    connect.jdbc.sink.export.mappings=INSERT INTO orders SELECT qty AS quantity, product, price FROM orders

-This configuration defines source topic ``topics``, the connection to target database  ``connect.jdbc.connection.uri``, the error policy ``connect.jdbc.sink.error.policy``, the mappings of topics/fields ``connect.jdbc.sink.export.mappings`` and the sink write mode ``connect.jdbc.sink.mode``.
+This configuration defines the source topics ``topics``, the connection to target database  ``connect.jdbc.connection.uri``, the error policy ``connect.jdbc.sink.error.policy``, the mappings of topics/fields ``connect.jdbc.sink.export.mappings`` and the sink write mode.
+The sink selects only qty, product and price from the orders topic and sends them to the orders table.
+The qty field from the topic is remapped as quantity in the target table.

-Now, run the connector as a standalone Kafka Connect worker in another terminal (this assumes Avro settings and that Kafka and the Schema Registry are running locally on the default ports):
+Now, run the connector as a standalone Kafka Connect worker in another terminal:

 .. sourcecode:: bash